Learning commons: Learning Commons, Student Services, and the Institution

-A learning commons allows for academic libraries to provide wider ranging and more cohesive services to students and users.
+A learning commons allows for academic libraries to provide wider-ranging and more cohesive services to students and users.
 Meshing numerous services maintains the traditional reference and research elements of the classic library while adding exciting new services that support new technologies and service in a larger and more integrated environment.
 The learning commons reflects a marked shift in our conception of the library, a shift that is driven by our evolving understanding of the library's role in supporting student learning.
 The emergence of the learning commons as a central element in contemporary library design offers an opportunity to transform the library's role on campus from a provider of information to a facilitator of learning.

 Often, libraries and learning commons share responsibility for delivering college-wide outcomes: developing effective research strategies, finding and evaluating the appropriateness of resource materials for a particular topic, honing effective oral and written communication skills, and promoting good study and learning habits.
-The goal of a Learning Commons Librarians’ work should be to encourage all students to engage in substantive ways with multiple services in the organization.
+The goal of a Learning Commons Librarians' work should be to encourage all students to engage in substantive ways with multiple services in the organization.
 Properly implemented in an academic library, this model of library service benefits all parts of the institution.
-A cohesiveness and purpose among the diverse elements of the library allows both the library and the school to run more smoothly and efficiently and students’ needs are met in an environment that is designed to provide multiple services in a single location.
+A cohesiveness and purpose among the diverse elements of the library allow both the library and the school to run more smoothly and efficiently and students' needs are met in an environment that is designed to provide multiple services in a single location.